intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash build-docker-image.sh
 ```

-## Before run example
+## Before running the example

 ### Check Device
-Before run any example, please make sure you have correctly set the --device option in the start-spark-local.sh according to your machine.
+Before running any example, please make sure you have correctly set the --device option in the start-spark-local.sh according to your machine.

 For example:
 ```